mmckeon16/everybody-votes/README.md

 # Everybody Votes

+Make your voice heard!

+This is an app to vote on questions and see the results.
+See results based on demographics.

 This is a mono repo containing both a React Native Expo application and Supabase Edge Functions.

 The project uses [Expo](https://expo.dev) for the mobile app (created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app)) and Supabase for the backend services.